Jens-Si/Taranis-Poti-Switch-Mod/README.md

 </p>

 ### Add a Switch
 To add a switch you use a standart pull-up or pull-down schematic.
-I used the arduino pin next to the pin i want as the switch input to get the pull-up Voltage by setting the pin to HIGH.
+I used the arduino pin next to the pin i want as the switch input to get the pull-up Voltage by setting the pin to HIGH and using a 0805 size 10kOhm Resistor.
 This can be done for 2 position or 3 position switches.
 Of yourse you can add many more things to the arduino.
 But i think most of us will stay with switches...

 <p align="center">